PatrickRBailey/expensify-app/README.md

-# Indecision App
+# Expensify App
-This is the first project for the udemy course https://www.udemy.com/react-2nd-edition/learn/v4/overview This page will serve as a notes platform to track helpful things to be aware of.
+This is the second project for the udemy course https://www.udemy.com/react-2nd-edition/learn/v4/overview This page will serve as a notes platform to track helpful things to be aware of.

 # Packages